signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense-management/3-tem-get-started.md

 ### Payment Groups

-Like **Posting Groups** and common groups in Business Central, **Payment Groups** are pused to map entities to G/L Accounts.
+Like **Posting Groups** and common groups in Business Central, **Payment Groups** are used to map entities to G/L Accounts.
 This feature is particularly useful when managing multiple credit card types, each requiring distinct payment postings.

-Typically, it\'s advisable to set up at least two **Payment Groups**: one for company credit card transactions and another for reimbursing employees.
+Typically, it's advisable to set up at least two **Payment Groups**: one for company credit card transactions and another for reimbursing employees.
 Note that only one **Payment Group** can be assigned per **Employee type**.
 For company credit cards, multiple **Payment Groups** can be established as needed.
 There is flexibility to configure a single **Payment Group** for each **Credit Card Agreement** or consolidate several agreements into one group, based on preferences.

-Go to: **Travel & Expense -- Overview- \-\-\--\> Posting Setup \-\--\> Payment Groups**
+Go to: **Travel & Expense -- Overview- --> Posting Setup --> Payment Groups**

 **New:** Create a new **Payment Group**